barkatash/YouTube-server/README.md

 2 values: CONNECTION_STRING, PORT.
 The CONNECTION_STRING need to be the path to your mongoDB connection concat with "/youtube"
 (because thats the db name) and the PORT as you wish, i used 8080.

+The server with cpp server is on cpp-server branch (this one).
+To compile it run thie commend from the cpp folder: g++ -std=c++14 -pthread server.cpp -o server
+To run the cpp server run: ./server from the cpp folder.
+The cpp server is listening on port 3333.

-To run the project, use "npm run start".
+To run the js server, use "npm run start".
 Dependencies:
 JWT Bearer
 express